da-luce/ece4760_final_project/webpage/index.md

 The VL53L4CX Time-of-Flight Sensor houses an array of SPADS, utilizing their photodetecting abilities to extract measurements of surrounding terrain.

-Thus, despite some challenges, a multitude of physical factors highlights the suitability of a ToF sensor structure for scanning terrain in scientific applications, providing inspiration and a rationale for the PicoScope Project.
+Thus, despite some challenges, a number of relevant physical factors highlight the suitability of a ToF sensor structure for scanning terrain in scientific applications, providing inspiration and a rationale for the PicoScope Project.

 ### Logical Structure